Patrick-E-Rankin/Mach3Controller/README.md

 ### Prerequisites

-Windows 7 or newer (I have not tested 32 bit if you are running Mach3 on 32 bit windows let me know how this performs)
+Windows 7 or newer (if you are using Windows 7 32bit you will need to use an older version of Python)

 ## Authors